email: lucasm (AT) uic (DOT) edu

 - Paine CW, Stollon NB, Lucas MS, Brumley LD, Poole ES, Peyton T, Grant AW, Jan S, Trachtenberg S, Zander M, Mamula P, Bonafide CP, Schwartz LA.
 Barriers and facilitators to successful transition from pediatric to adult inflammatory bowel disease care from the perspectives of providers.
 Inflammatory Bowel Diseases.
 2014; 20(11):2083-91. http://dx.doi.org/10.1097/MIB.0000000000000136

 - Lucas MS. Baby steps to superintelligence: Neuroprosthetics and children.
 Journal of Evolution and Technology.
 2012; 22(1):132-145. http://jetpress.org/v22/lucas.htm

 - Hocking M, Hobbie WL, Deatrick JA, Lucas MS, Szabo M, Volpe E, Barakat L. Neurocognitive and family functioning and quality of life among young adult survivors of childhood brain tumors.
 The Clinical Neuropsychologist.
 2011; 25(6):942-962. http://dx.doi.org/10.1080/13854046.2011.580284

 My current research is divided between the community and the clinical encounter.
-With and within an Arab community in Chicago, I am part of a team of researchers and community leaders investigating the effects of discrimination on resilience and mental health outcomes.
-I am also examining the role of implicit racial bias within the clinical encounter from the perspectives of both patients and clinicians.
+With and within an Arab community in Chicago, I am part of a team of researchers and community leaders investigating approaches to reducing sexual violence.
+I am also working toward developing a definition of unintended implicit racial bias (unconscious racism) within the clinical encounter through privileging perspectives of the patients who experience this racism.